BrianDanaher1/FosterCare_Project/README.md

 ![SPSS_Results](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/SPSS/weight_corr_results.png)

+I feared that going back and doing more statistical analysis on the raw data (with some derived attributes here) would result the same way that the initial analysis of the data did back in 2018.
+Without considering movement / placement tracking, there are no deep enough characteristics that stick out as predictors of the "Weight".
+This was the main reason why I worked in R instead of something like SPSS, because what's really needed are *algorithms*, not statistical analysis.
+Nonetheless, I'm working on learning SPSS and will see what I can come up with.
+I suppose even clustering by number of removals, or weights, may highlight something I have not yet seen.

 # Placement Tracking
 How children's placements over time as they move through the foster care system effect if their case ends after a specific placement or if they continue with further placements in the system / moving to better (or worse) placements.</br>